dirnberg/IndustrialCyberSecurity/1000_enterprise_iot.md

 \end{itemize}
 \end{nabox}

-\newpage
-#### Profinet
+#### Real-time Communication with Profinet IO

 **Industrial Ethernet Standard for Real-time Communication**

-Profinet is an Industrial Ethernet standard that provides real-time communication capabilities for automation applications.
+Profinet IO is an Industrial Ethernet standard that provides real-time communication capabilities for automation applications.
 It is designed to meet the diverse requirements of different automation systems by offering different performance classes.
-Profinet enables the exchange of data between controllers and field devices, such as sensors and actuators, in a precise and time-sensitive manner.
-This article will explore Profinet's performance classes, network communication, special network requirements, and the ProfinetA tool.
+Profinet IO enables the exchange of data between controllers and field devices, such as sensors and actuators, in a precise and time-sensitive manner.
+This article will explore Profinet's performance classes, network communication, special network requirements.

+**Profinet Performance Classes**

+Profinet is available in four performance classes: CC-A, CC-B, CC-C, and CC-D.

+\begin{greenbox}[colback=white]{CC-A}
+\begin{itemize}
+ \renewcommand{\labelitemi}{$\Square$}
+ \item Provides basic communication with cyclic real-time communication over IO and acyclic communication over UDP.
+  \item Suitable for applications like building automation and commonly used in that domain.
+  \item Utilizes prioritization of Ethernet data packets using IEEE 802.1p (CoS) to ensure precise control in PROFINET systems.
+  \item Can be deployed with unmanaged switches but also supports managed switches.
+  \item Restricted to WLAN usage.
+  \item Non-isochronous TCP/IP, RT Real-Time Class 1
+\end{itemize}
+\end{greenbox}

+\begin{greenbox}[colback=white]{CC-B}
+\begin{itemize}
+ \renewcommand{\labelitemi}{$\Square$}
+\item Extends the functionality of CC-A with network diagnostics, topology information, redundancy, and dynamic reconfiguration.
+\item Suitable for manufacturing and process automation applications.
+\item Requires managed switches provides network diagnostics through SNMP and offers QoS (Quality of Service) and LLDP (Link Layer Discovery Protocol) support.
+Supports bandwith limitation and 802.1q (CoS)
+\item Supports Media Redundancy Protocol (MRP) for network reliability.
+\item Generic Station Description Markup Language - GSDML Support
+\item Non-isochronous TCP/IP, RT Real-Time Class 1
+\end{itemize}
+\end{greenbox}

+\begin{greenbox}[colback=white]{CC-C}
+\begin{itemize}
+ \renewcommand{\labelitemi}{$\Square$}
+\item Builds upon CC-B by adding isochronous real-time (IRT) communication for motion control applications.
+\item Real-Time Data Exchange - cycle tis down to 31.25 $/mu s$
+\item Requires managed switches, and its real-time communication is based on IRT (Isochronous Real Time)
+\item  managed switches provides network diagnostics through SNMP and offers QoS (Quality of Service) and LLDP (Link Layer Discovery Protocol) support.
+Supports bandwith limitation and Supports bandwith limitation and 802.1q (CoS)
+\item Generic Station Description Markup Language - GSDML Support
+\item Precise synchronization using Profinet Time Communication Protocol (PTCP).
+\item Non-isochronous + isochronous TCP/IP, RT, IRT Real-Time Class 1, 2, 3
+\end{itemize}
+\end{greenbox}

+\begin{greenbox}[colback=white]{CC-D}
+\begin{itemize}
+ \renewcommand{\labelitemi}{$\Square$}
+\item Similar to CC-C in terms of functionality but implements Time-Sensitive Networking (TSN) standards for advanced real-time applications.
+\item Requires managed switches and supports bandwifths from 10 Mbit to 10 Gbit, including Wireless-Kommunikation (5G).
+\end{itemize}
+\end{greenbox}

+\hspace{2cm}

 **Network Communication and Network Packets**

-Profinet uses Ethernet as the communication medium and relies on layer 2 of the OSI model for field-level real-time communication.
-Profinet packets are Ethernet frames with an **ethertype** value set to **0x8892**.
+Profinet IO utilizes Ethernet for communication, and its packets are Ethernet frames with Ethertype set to 0x8892.
+TCP/IP is implemented for process data exchange, and different communication channels are used for various tasks.

+Services on **Ethertype 0x8892** in Profinet IO

+**PTCP (Profinet Time Communication Protocol)** is responsible for precise time synchronization in a Profinet network.
+It ensures accurate clock synchronization among devices, crucial for time-critical applications like motion control and coordinated processes.

+**Real-Time Acyclic Communication** in Profinet IO allows non-cyclic data exchange between devices and the controller.
+It is used for parameterization, configuration, and acyclic read/write operations, enabling the transfer of non-time-critical data.

+**Real-Time Cyclic Communication (Class 1, 2, 3)** providing different levels of performance and determinism.
+These classes are used for standard cyclic data transfer and alarms, catering to various real-time requirements in automation applications.

-- Profinet **DCP** (Discovery and Configuration Protocol): Facilitates the automatic detection and configuration of Profinet devices in the network.
-It allows devices to be identified and assigned IP addresses in a seamless manner.
+**DCP (Discovery and Configuration Protocol)** facilitates the automatic detection and configuration of Profinet devices within the network.
+It allows the I/O controller to identify switches and set device names and IP addresses automatically, streamlining the configuration process.

-- Profinet **IO**: Enables the exchange of input and output data between controllers and field devices.
-It provides an isochronous communication channel for time-sensitive applications like motion control.
+These services, operating on Ethertype 0x8892, form the backbone of Profinet IO's communication capabilities, ensuring precise and efficient data exchange for various automation tasks.

+Services on **Ethertype 0x88e3** in Profinet IO for PN MRP

+**PN MRP (Profinet Media Redundancy Protocol)** is a redundancy mechanism that enhances the reliability and fault tolerance of Profinet IO networks.
+It ensures seamless communication even in the event of link failures by providing network redundancy.
+Devices in the network use PN MRP to detect and recover from link failures quickly, minimizing downtime and improving network robustness.
+It plays a vital role in mission-critical applications where network uptime is essential for continuous operation and safety.

+**Typical Wireshark Display Filter for Profinet IO**:

+*eth.type == 0x8892 or
+eth.type == 0x8893 or
+lldp or
+arp or
+dcerpc or
+snmp or
+dhcp or
+pnio or
+pnrt*

+\hspace{2cm}

 **Special Network and Switch Requirements**

-To ensure optimal Profinet network performance, certain network requirements and switch configurations must be met:
-- Network Segmentation: Separating the network into smaller segments improves efficiency, response times, security, and network management via Managed Switches (VLAN) and Firewwall/Routers.
-- Realtime Traffic Isolation: Real-time field-level traffic should be kept separate from enterprise IT traffic to avoid interference.
+To ensure efficient and reliable communication in a Profinet IO network, **network segmentation is crucial**.
+Separating field-level traffic from control-level or enterprise IT traffic enhances security and simplifies network management.
+PROFINET IO also supports managed Switches with VLANs, firewalls and routers for enhanced network performance and security.

+\hspace{2cm}

 **PronetA**